 The assessment process continued with course assessment/re-assessment training provided to faculty, department chairs, and deans during scheduled group meetings throughout the year.
-Individual training on completion of the course assessment/re-assessment template for any faculty member or department was also provided.
+We also provided individual training on completion of the course assessment/re-assessment template for any faculty member or department.

 Many of the division deans continue to put assessment as an agenda item for divisional, departmental, and advisory board/committee meetings.
-Career programs hold advisory boards/committee meetings to share information and ideas about the state of the program, and avenues for improvement are discussed with the committee members.
+Career programs hold advisory boards/committee meetings to share information and ideas about the state of the program, and discuss avenues for improvement with the committee members.
 Department chairs frequently met with their faculty to ensure accuracy and validity of the data being reported.

-Assessment was discussed at the Academic Affairs Council (academic deans and Provost).
-Changes in any academic course were discussed and vetted through the Council.
+Assessment was discussed at the Academic Affairs Council (academic deans and Provost & Chief Academic Officer).
+The Provost & Chief Academic Officer, along with the respective dean, discussed changes in any academic course.
 The Curriculum Committee, a shared governance standing committee of the College, reviewed the course syllabi template format for curriculum submissions as part of continuous improvement for the assessment process.
-The Curriculum Committee communicates any revisions on either template with the faculty and ensures the updated templates are posted to mystarkstate in a timely manner.
+The Curriculum Committee communicates any revisions on either template with the faculty and ensures posting of the updated templates to mystarkstate in a timely manner.
 The Assessment Council, consisting of faculty and staff, is an operational committee that reports to the Institutional Effectiveness Committee, which is a standing committee of President's Cabinet.
 A charge of this committee is to review academic and co-curricular assessment.